 In the early days of TIJ printing, the complete system took up large amounts of space because of the required controller size.
 TIJ equipment engineers have embraced developments in circuit board technology so that controllers no longer occupy much space and in some TIJ models the controllers and HMI screens are on board.
 This has also helped reduce the overall size of the printing unit.
 Think of a complete TIJ printer fitting in the palm of your hand and you wouldn’t be far off.

-These are just a few of the ways that thermal inkjet printing is making headway into the mainstream of
+These are just a few of the ways that thermal inkjet printing is making headway into the mainstream of the packaging industry.

 With over fifty years of experience, you can depend on Griffin-Rutgers to meet your packaging and coding needs with the offering of the most complete line of thermal inkjet printers in today’s marketplace.